The Bankrate promise

-Whether any credit card will positively impact your finances depends on how you use it.
-A 0 percent APR or balance transfer card can be a godsend if you make the right moves.
+Whether any credit card can positively affect your finances depends on how you use it.
+A 0 percent intro APR or balance transfer card can be a godsend if you make the right moves.
 If not, you could regret signing up for years to come.

-Before you choose a credit card in this niche, it can help to know the potential advantages and disadvantages you’ll face.
-Not only can this inform your decision when it comes to which new card to get, but arming yourself with information can help you avoid ending up worse off than when you started.
+Before you compare and choose a 0 percent APR credit card, it can help to know the potential advantages and disadvantages of these cards.
+Not only can this inform your decision when it comes to which new card to get, but arming yourself with information can help you avoid ending up in worse debt than you began with.

 Save money on interest

-This one shouldn’t surprise you, but 0 percent APR credit cards can help you save considerable sums of money on interest.
-This would be true regardless, but it’s especially true if your alternative is using a traditional credit card since the average credit card interest rate is over 16 percent.
+This one shouldn’t surprise you, but 0 percent intro APR credit cards can help you save considerable sums of money on interest.
+This would be true regardless, but it’s especially true if your alternative is a traditional credit card, given the average credit card interest rate is more than 20 percent.

 How much could you save?
-Imagine you have $4,000 in credit card debt at 16 percent APR and you decide you can pay $200 per month.
-In that case, it would take you 24 months to become debt-free, and you would fork over $683.59 in interest along the way.
+Imagine you have $4,000 in credit card debt at a 20 percent APR — or annual percentage rate — and you decide you can pay $200 each month.
+In this scenario, it would take you 25 months to become debt-free, and you’d fork out $906 in interest along the way.

-Use Bankrate’s credit card payment calculator to plug in your balance and interest rate and see how much you can save with a 0 percent APR card.
+Consider using Bankrate’s credit card payment calculator to plug in your balance and interest rate and see how much you can save with a 0 percent intro APR card.

 Lower your monthly payments

-While interest savings could be your goal, going from a higher rate to 0 percent APR can also lower your required credit card payment each month.
+While interest savings could be your goal, going from a higher rate to a 0 percent intro APR can also lower your required credit card payment each month.

-But remember your credit card’s APR will pick up at the regular rate once your intro APR period ends.
+But remember, your credit card’s APR will pick up at your card’s regular rate after your intro APR period ends.
 In other words, your lower monthly payment may not last long.